boooooommmmmm/COMP90050-Advanced-Database-System/week4.md

 Visibility Rules

 * Changes made by a sub transaction are visible to the parent only when the sub transaction commits.
-Whereas all objects of parent are visible to its children.
+Whereas all objects of **parent are visible to its children**.
 Implication of this is that the parent should not modify objects while children are accessing  them.
 This is not a problem as parent is not run in parallel with its children.

 <br />

+### TP monitor

+Batch Processing

+Time-sharing

+Real-Time processing

+Client-Server Processing

+Presentation service : defines interface between the application and the devices it has to interact to.

+Queue management

 <br />

 ### Dekker's algorithm

 C1，C2，turn